roaked/roaked.github.io/content/_index.md

 # **My name is Ricardo**

-I am a senior research data scientist working on deploying ML models to production of microelectronic devices that boost the growth of AI scalability through HPC clusters.
-My tasks reside in time-series modeling encompassing pattern recognition, feature engineering and anomaly detection to generate explainable results in a large manufacturing environment.
-Moreover, I am also well-versed in advanced statistics and Bayesian modeling which enable uncertainty quantification and reduced model overconfidence leading to robust decision-making insights.
+I am a senior research data scientist working on deploying scalable ML models to production through HPC clusters.
+Broadly, my tasks encompass exploratory data analysis and feature engineering to generate explainable results in large manufacturing settings.
+On the side, I do research on reinforcement learning, physics informed ML and metaheuristic optimization for engineering applications.
+Moreover, I am well versed in advanced statistics and Bayesian modeling which enable uncertainty quantification and mitigated model overconfidence leading to stronger data-driven strategy insights.

 I was previously involved with the research team of the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and also with the research group of [the Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).
 In addition, I supervised a bachelor thesis at the [University of Leoben](https://www.unileoben.ac.at/en/) with a focus on additive manufacturing within industry applications.